AES Crypt Wish List

 • Behavior change: change the Linux code base to not attempt to open file for output before it successfully opens the file for input.

-• Ability to securely erase the original input file (explicitly requested by the user)
+• Ability to securely erase the original input file (when explicitly requested by the user)

 • Change the AESCryptWorkerThreads::ProcessFiles() routine to create a copy of the file_list for use in the DLL so that the calling routine can free the file list immediately and the DLL (and thread) will have its own local copy.
 This avoids issues on Windows where some modules use "Multithreaded DLL" and some use "Multithreaded" (i.e., there are two different C runtime libraries and separate heaps)